-- 5. The request type field is required.
-Every other field is optional, although it is recommended that you enter as much information about the request as possible. - 6.
-The Pickup Library, User, and Request Date/Time field will be filled in automatically. - 7.
-You have the option to automatically place a hold for the patron if your library decides to purchase the item.
-If you'd like Evergreen to generate this hold, check the Place Hold box. - 8.
-When you have finished entering information about the request, click the Save button.
+- 6. The request type field is required.
+Every other field is optional, although it is recommended that you enter as much information about the request as possible. - 7.
+The Pickup Library and User ID fields will be filled in automatically. - 8.
+Request Date/Time and User Barcode will be automatically recorded when the request is saved. - 9.
+Notify by Email When Hold is Ready and Notify by Phone When Hold is Ready will pull in preferences from the patron account if left blank, or can be set manually here. - 10You have the option to automatically place a hold for the patron if your library decides to purchase the item.
+If you'd like Evergreen to generate this hold, check the Place Hold box. - 11When you have finished entering information about the request, click the Save button.

-Chapter 93.
+Chapter 90.
 Managing patron purchase requests